MichaelSzczepaniak/PredictNextKBO/README.md

 <a href=https://michael-szczepaniak.shinyapps.io/predictnextword/>https://michael-szczepaniak.shinyapps.io/predictnextkbo/</a>

 ### Project Breakdown
 The project is broken down in to four parts described below.
-Each part contains a link to an page on rpubs which goes into further detail:
+Each part contains a link to a page on rpubs which describes that part in further detail:
 <ol style="list-style-type: decimal">
 <li><a href=http://rpubs.com/mszczepaniak/predictkbo1preproc>Part 1 - Overview and Pre-Processing</a></li>
 This main goal of this part was to convert the raw corpus data into a form which could be easily utilized by the next step in building n-gram tables and perform exploratory data analysis (EDA).